AI as Equalizer or Amplifier? Task Complexity as the Moderating Factor for Human Expertise in Hybrid Intelligence Systems: Related Work: Equalizer or Amplifier?

 \subsection{Intelligence Amplification Theory}

-The distinction between intelligence amplification (IA) and artificial intelligence (AI) has profound implications for how we design, evaluate, and deploy systems.
-While AI traditionally pursues autonomous systems that replicate human reasoning, IA focuses on human-machine dyads that achieve results neither could accomplish alone.

-Engelbart's 1962 framework for ``Augmenting Human Intellect'' defined the goal as ``increasing the capability of a person to approach a complex problem situation, to gain comprehension to suit particular needs, and to derive solutions'' \cite{engelbart1962augmenting}.
-This human-centered vision prioritizes enhancing existing human capabilities over replacing them.

-Recent work in augmented cognition formalizes this distinction mathematically, proposing measures based on the ratio of cognitive work performed by machine versus human \cite{wiki_augcog}.
-Critically, when humans work without assistance, the augmentation factor is zero.
-When machines perform all cognitive work without human involvement, the augmentation factor becomes undefined---there is no human to augment.
-This formalization reveals an essential truth: amplification requires human contribution.
-The quality of that contribution determines the quality of amplification.
+The concept of technology as cognitive amplifier predates generative AI.
+Engelbart \cite{engelbart1962augmenting} defined intelligence amplification (IA) as increasing human capability to approach complex problems and derive solutions.
+Recent formalization in augmented cognition proposes measures based on the ratio of cognitive work performed by machine versus human \cite{stanney2009augmented}; following the logic of such ratio-based measures, when machines perform virtually all cognitive work the augmentation factor degenerates---there is, in the limit, no human to augment.
+Amplification inherently requires human contribution, and the quality of that contribution determines amplification effectiveness.